 Much of historic Little Italy has been erased from the map or has been masked by subsequent ethnic settlements.
 However, the community’s memory lives on.
 From pioneer agriculturalists and winemakers to philanthropists and eccentric personalities, Italian Americans left a lasting impression on the city’s social, economic and cultural fabric and contributed to Los Angeles’s development as one of the world’s greatest metropolises.

-Gatto’s expanded history of Italians in Southern California is expected in early 2014.
+Gatto’s expanded history of Italians in Southern California is expected in 2018.

 Praise for Los Angeles’s Little Italy